The Everything Bagel Popcorn Crisis

 • Season while warm, not steaming.
 Let excess steam escape first.

 • Mix in popcorn salt.
-Fine salt helps heavy seasoning cling.
+Fine salt helps heavy seasoning cling — micro-salt works best here.

 • Work in batches.
 Dumping everything at once never works.